 Small Claims Pretrials

-Effective June 10, 2020, Small Claims Pretrials will be held electronically for all served cases.
-If return service has not been docketed to the case at least 5 days prior to the Pretrial hearing, the Pretrial Conference will be cancelled and an order directing Plaintiff to contact the Clerk of Court will be entered.
+Small Claims Pretrials will be held electronically for all served cases.
+If return service has not been docketed to the case at least 5 business days prior to the Pretrial hearing, the Pretrial Conference will be cancelled and an order directing Plaintiff to contact the Clerk of Court will be entered.

 Space is limited for these dockets and some cases will need new event dates or event times.
 Parties will be notified through Court Order via e-service or by US Mail to the address information within the case file.
 Orders on these events will contain updated dates, times, and instructions for accessing the Zoom meeting.